 Do I pay a fee to my agent or broker?

 Agents are paid by insurance companies, not by you.
 If you work with a broker, you will usually pay a broker's fee.
+See page 20.

 Do all insurance companies have the same costs?